 Article 4(4) provides that a contract for the carriage of goods shall not be subject to the presumption in Article 4(2).
 In such a contract if the country in which, at the time the contract is concluded, the carrier has his principal place of business is also the country in which the place of loading or the place of discharge or the principal place of business of the consignor is situated, it shall be presumed that the contract is most closely connected with that country.
 Also Article 4(4) has a proviso which states that single voyage charter-parties and other contracts the main purpose of which is the carriage of goods shall be treated as contracts for the carriage of goods.

 Article 4(5) provides that the presumptions set out in in Article 4(2)-(4) shall not apply if the “characteristic performance cannot be determined” and it shall also be disregarded “if it appears from the circumstances as a whole that the contract is more closely connected with another country.”
 Article 4(5) has two main elements.
 The first element is that if the characteristic performance cannot be determined, the principle of closest connection (discussed above) is applied.
-The second element is that where it appears from the circumstances as a whole that a [contract of carriage] is more closely connected with another country the presumption in Article 4(2) is disregarded.
+The second element is that where it appears from the circumstances as a whole that a [contract of carriage] is more closely connected with another country, the presumption in Article 4(2) is disregarded.
 The second element is also known as the escape clause.
-It has been held by the CJEU that the escape clause is to be utilised under Article 4(5) of the Rome Convention where the presumption has no genuine connecting value to a contract [of carriage of goods] and where it is clear from the circumstances as a whole that the contract [of carriage of goods] is more closely connected with another country when compared with the presumptions.
+It has been held by the CJEU that the escape clause is to be utilised under Article 4(5) of the Rome Convention where the presumption has no genuine connecting value to a contract [of carriage of goods] and where it is clear from the circumstances as a whole that the contract [of carriage of goods] is more closely connected with another country when compared with the presumption(s).
 In embarking on this exercise the goals of legal certainty and foreseeability are to be counter-balanced with the goals of flexibility.
-It has also been held by the CJEU that in applying the escape clause the court “must conduct an overall assessment of all objective factors characterising the contractual relationship and determine which of those factors are, in its view most significant.”
+It has also been held by the CJEU that “ the court called on to rule in a particular case cannot automatically conclude that the [main] rule laid down … must be disregarded solely because, by dint of their number, the other relevant circumstances…would result in the selection of another country.”
+In this regard, in applying the escape clause the court “must conduct an overall assessment of all objective factors characterising the contractual relationship and determine which of those factors are, in its view most significant.”
 In relation to a commercial contract [of the carriage of goods], it has been further held by the CJEU, that the “significant connecting factors to be taken into account include the presence of a close connection between the contract in question with another contract or contracts, which are, as the case may be, part of the same chain of contracts, and the place of delivery of the goods.”